AlexBrown4020/timeline/README.md

 ```
 1. Run: vue ui - Opens the vue user interface on local host, create new project.
 2. Run: vue add eslint - Add linter error checking for project.
+3. Run: npm add apollo - Ensure you have an apollo account when for installation
 ```

 ### Compiles and hot-reloads for development